nomic/roz/README.md

 Also note that roz emits 403s.
 If authentication is required and you want to return a 401, you'll need to handle that before getting to the roz middleware.

-Use `where` to glue in a more specific rule.
-For this example, only an admin is allowed to edit posts.
+Use `where` for more specific rules.
+In the next example, only an admin is allowed to edit posts.
 ```js
 var actor = function(req) { return req.user; }
 var isAdmin = function(user, cb) { cb(null, user.admin === true)};